zofe/deficient/README.md

 Deficient
 ============

-It's class that give you some of laravel (4.1) components, without the entire environment.
+Deficient give you some of laravel (4.1) components, without the entire environment.
 You can also add some other package because I keepd the IOC and service-provider booting.
 It has also some helper to keep a concise syntax.